aristov/htmlmodule/readme.md

 ## Accessibility

 Applications, assembled by htmlmodule accessible by design.
-This depends merely on proper and accurate usage of markup language semantics.
+This depends merely on proper and accurate usage of the markup language semantics.
-Look examples, provided on [the module homepage](https://aristov.github.io/htmlmodule).
+Look the examples, provided on [the module homepage](https://aristov.github.io/htmlmodule).

 ## Compatibility